Today is my last day of the Hormone Reset diet. I haven’t eaten significant amounts of sugar, refined carbohydrates, alcohol or red meat in 21 days.

-I also didn’t eat much dairy during the 21 days, but I did have Greek yogurt a few times.
+I also my dairy intake the 21 days, but I did eat a fair amount of Greek yogurt.
 (Dairy was supposed to be eliminated in section 7 (see chart).

 I ate approximately a pound of vegetables a day, as recommended, and made copious kale protein smoothies—I actually came up with some rather delicious recipes that I’ll tell you about as soon as I can get them written down.

 I did not start my day with hot water with lemon and cayenne (I just could not) and I tried but failed to give up coffee.